FraserChapman/plunger/README.md

 # ![plunger use](src/icon32.png) Plunger

+> NB - Google recently (June 2025) changed how ad blocking works on Youtube - aggressively monitoring and reverting programmatic changes to the DOM.
+As such the current version (1.0.1) of this extension may not work correctly until a workaround/update.
+Apologies for any inconvenience.

 ## The Youtube Adblock Blockage Remover

 Plunger is a browser extension designed to enhance your YouTube viewing by eliminating the interruptions caused by adblock detectors.